A calcium channel blocker - It affects the amount of calcium found in your heart and muscle cells

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non- prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-This medicine may make you feel confused, dizzy or lightheaded.
+You may feel dizzy or lightheaded.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 To reduce the risk of dizzy or fainting spells, do not sit or stand up quickly, especially if you are an older patient.
-Avoid alcoholic drinks; they can make you more dizzy.
+Alcohol can make you more dizzy or increase flushing and rapid heartbeats.
+Avoid alcoholic drinks.

 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible: